 How popular is the baby name Margarita in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Margarita and check out all the blog posts that mention the name Margarita.
+Plus, check out all the blog posts that mention the name Margarita.

 Last month, a man in Louisiana named Jack Daniels (after the whiskey) named his newborn son Jim Beam (after the bourbon).

 Jack Daniels Leathers and his wife Lydia welcomed baby Jim Beam on November 14.
 They came up with the name way back on their first date.
 (The guy who officiated at their wedding was named Judge Johnny Walker, btw.)

 Jack Daniels says that, if he and Lydia have another baby, it’ll be named Evan Williams (another brand of bourbon) if a boy and Sherry if a girl.